 These assumptions are not totally wrong but, whilst these changes continue to impact on the market place, many independent retail businesses have been unable to identify how they can realign their business opportunities to maximise the remaining, and even more importantly, develop new retail opportunities within their individual business.

-Shop Doctor Support programmes have recently been commissioned for delivery in:
+Shop Doctor Support programmes have previously been undertaken in:

 Argyll & Bute: Rothesay (within the Town Heritage Initiative)